highmobility/hmkit-oem/README.md

 This project bundles all of the OEM SDK packages: hmkit-oem, hmkit-crypto and hmkit-utils.

-For a release, update the "version = 1.5.0" in all of the deploy.settings files(if needed).
+For a release, update the "version = 1.5.0" in the deploy.settings files of the updated packages.
+Make sure you have artifactory credentials in ~/.gradle/gradle.properties.

 call ./gradlew artifactoryPublish to release all of the packages. call ./gradlew :hmkit-oem:artifactoryPublish to release a specific package.